AmyShafer/Composition-Book-Notetaker/README.md

 This website was created with starter code and a modge podge of technologies including Node.js, JavaScript, Boostrap, CSS, Express, and Heroku.

+*February 2023 Update*
+This application has been moved to Render hosting.

 ## Mockup

 Here's a couple of screenshots from the Composition Book Notetaker app: